 We believe it is important to lose the concept of diet and dogma.
 Wild animals use instinct to inform which foods they need and how much food they consume.
 Humans have this capacity but don’t always listen to internal cues, yet it is something that anyone can relearn.
 By moving away from calorie counting and strict dietary dogmas you will find that eating real and nutritionally dense food will leave you truly satisfied.
 This is also the only realistic way to produce an optimal hormonal state, to strengthen your body’s systems, be naturally lean and activate your fullest potential.

 The easiest and most sustainable way to do this is to move away from unhealthy processed carbohydrates.
 Eat simple sustainable proteins like local meats, organic eggs, sustainably sourced fish and seafood, pulses, leafy greens and sprouts.
-In consuming carbohydrates, make nutritious and grounding choices like root vegetables, seasonal fruits, wild edibles, a small amount of ancient grains, and healthy fats like nuts, seeds, olives, olive and coconut oil.
+In consuming carbohydrates, make nutritious and grounding choices like root vegetables, seasonal fruits, wild edibles, a small number of ancient grains, and healthy fats like nuts, seeds, olives, olive and coconut oil.
 This simple way of eating saturates our cells in deep-seated nutrition, improves our metabolism, creates micro-biome diversity and better connects us with our natural environment.

-Wild foods are a food group in themselves and are our link to a deep-seated wisdom and connection with nature.
+Wild foods are a food group in themselves and are our link to deep-seated wisdom and connection with nature.
 Wild foods such as wild animal meat, herbs, roots, bark, mushrooms, berries, seaweed and seeds provided our ancestors with much of their key nourishment.
 Learning what local edibles are available to you, depending on the time of year and where you live, is the perfect way to feel better connected with your natural environment.
 Great wild staples such as dandelion, nettle, cleaver, and clover are easy to identify and grow in abundance.
 These potent, nutrient dense, free foods can help us to truly thrive in a modern world.
 Use them fresh in salads, experiment with adding them to your green smoothies instead of spinach and kale, and for even more medicinal benefits make herbal infusions using dried roots, leaves and berries.